knsmr/rtbot/README.md

 ## Todo:
 - add weekly / monthly top 5 tweets
 - take config file path as a command line option
-- create twitter buffer goroutine to optimize the timing
+- create tweets buffer goroutine to optimize the timing of tweet
-- logging
 - follow everyone who retweets or favs our tweets, and unfollow those who don't follow us back in a week
 - retweet all the tweets with an opinion added to the original tweet
 - generalize the article extraction process to use this bot for other sites